 The Jepson Prairie Reserve is south of Dixon, California.
 From Interstate 80 take Highway 113 south.
 You will travel about 10 miles until Highway 113 takes a 90 degree turn to the east.
 At this point, instead of taking that turn, continue straight onto Cook Lane.
 Continue over the creek and railroad tracks until you see the eucalyptus grove and interpretive sign.
 These signs will show you the area where you can enter the Reserve.
 Tread carefully!

 See the Solano Land Trust web site for details on the tours.

 Please feel free to correct any identification errors I may make.
 Click on any photograph to see a larger image.
-All pictures were taken with a Nikon D50 with a Nikkor AF-S Micro 60 mm closeup lens.
-It was fairly windy but bright, and all of the shots were hand held (my tripod doesn’t work well with really short flowers).

 The highlight of this trip was the Prairie Bells, which is a rare and endangered species.

 Fremont’s Goldfields is one of the flowers that will carpet the area once the weather warms up a bit.